 Monitoring, gathering, analyzing and getting insights is your key to success.

 Analysis of your marketing activities on worth of brand/products

 When you are building your brand – sharing knowledge, giving some valuable insights to others etc. – it would be worth considering what impact you are really making.
 One of the ways is to measure how big is your audience.

 Number of new users, increased amount of followers, number of retweets you name it.
 These metrics have other benefits that you can possibly leverage in the future.
-For instance granting you with the possibility to build products that will support your community.
+For instance, granting you the possibility to build products that will support your community.

 Monitor a couple of different applications, which is technically easy, but sort of cumbersome from a longer perspective this is one way to use data.
 The second one, majority of applications, webpages, have an option to export data (for instance to Excel or .
 CSV format) or are giving developers access to API (application programming interface).
 Raw data from applications can be later used as a source for “your” analytical application, be it Microsoft Excel, Qlik Sense, Power BI, Google Data Studio.